ilya-spy/adk-agentic-writer/src/adk_agentic_writer/protocols/README.md

 3. **Multiple protocols** - Agents can implement any combination
 4. **Type safety** - Static type checkers can verify protocol compliance
 5. **Flexibility** - Easy to add new protocols without changing existing code
-6. **Content patterns ≠ Generation patterns** - Methods define user interaction, not how we generate
+6. **Content block patterns ≠ Generation workflows** - ContentProtocol methods specify the **output structure and user interaction model**, not the internal generation process.
+An agent can use any workflow (sequential, parallel, iterative) internally to generate blocks with the specified pattern.
+7. **Task-based communication** - All agents communicate via `process_task` using `AgentTask` objects, enabling orchestration and output reuse